noir-lang/docs/docs/language_concepts/05_unconstrained.md

 Fetching information from somewhere external to a circuit can also be used to enable developers to improve circuit efficiency.

 A ZK DSL does not just prove computation, but proves that some computation was handled correctly.
 Thus, it is necessary that when we switch from performing some operation directly inside of a circuit to inside of an unconstrained environment that the appropriate constraints are still laid down elsewhere in the circuit.
-The note selection algorithm example at the top of this section follows the same methodology.
-We are not constraining the unconstrained execution, but rather its outputs.

 ## Example